The Brothers Grimsby

 Howard (John Goodman, and my goodness he was well-cast in this one), is a doomsday fanatic.
 Building his bunker, his ‘Arc before the flood’, he knew it was coming.
 Whether It be aliens, the Russians or the Korean’s (North, he’s convinced later), Howard knew It was coming.
 And now, it’s just not safe to go out there.

-Goodman’s facial expressions and frankly, his girth, make Howard’s creepy character believable; making him all the more powerful and in control.
-Not only did he hold the keys, he’d certainly be suck’n up all the oxygen with that set of lungs!
-And the camera work here is to be commended.
+Goodman’s facial expressions and frankly, his girth, make Howard’s creepy character believable; not only did he hold the keys, he’d certainly be suck’n up all the oxygen with that set of lungs.
+And the camera work here is to be commended, the upward angle making Howard look more powerful and in control.

 Much of the suspense is built around the soundtrack, so you kind of know what’s going to happen but you kinda don’t.
 I liked the restraint used to build this story of claustrophobia, with time spent building the characters, allowing the audience to get close: Howard, the creepy-doomsday guy, Michelle (Mary Elizabeth Winstead), the normal one, and Emmett (John Gallagher Jr.), the loveable-but-not-quite-sure-about one.